JamesPiggott/Acing-the-Software-Engineering-Interview/README.md

 Graphs are a complicated topic.
 The algorithms to traverse them are not easy to implement.
 If you find it difficult to use the videos and texts above then sign up for a MOOC course.
 2 years ago I did [Object Oriented Java Programming: Data Structures and Beyond](https://www.coursera.org/specializations/java-object-oriented).
 It really helped me see the big picture.
 The third course in the specialization (Advanced Data Structures in Java) is on Graphs.

+## Part 2.
+Advanced topics with Java
+In this part I cover the advanced topics.
+I used Java because it is the language I am most comfortable with, but try and code in Python if you can.

 ### Advanced Java
 - [ ] Bitwise Operations
 	- [ ] A question on how to swap two variables without using a third is bound to come up in an job interview.
 The small video below gives an implementation.
 Try to expand it with a speed test!